East Lexington in Middlesex County, Massachusetts — The American Northeast (New England)

 This lablet erected

 Location.
 42° 25.783′ N, 71° 12.43′ W. Marker is in East Lexington, Massachusetts, in Middlesex County.
 Marker is at the intersection of Massachusetts Ave.
 (Massachusetts Route 4) and Barnes Place, on the right when traveling north on Massachusetts Ave..
-Touch for map.
-Marker is located infront of the Follen Community Church.
+Marker is located infront Touch for map.
 Marker is at or near this postal address: 755 Massachusetts Avenue, Lexington MA 02420, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this Robbins Cemetery (approx. 0.3 miles away); Munroe Tavern (approx. 0.9 miles away); The Foot of the Rocks (approx. 1˝ miles away); a different marker also named The Foot of the Rocks (approx. 1˝ miles away); Arlington Reservoir (approx. 1.7 miles away); Old Belfry (approx. 1.8 miles away); Lexington Ship Memorial (approx. 1.8 miles away); Lexington Minuteman (approx. 1.8 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+Robbins Cemetery (approx. 0.3 miles away); Munroe Tavern (approx. 0.9 miles away); The Foot of the Rocks (approx. 1½ miles away); a different marker also named The Foot of the Rocks (approx. 1½ miles away); Arlington Reservoir (approx. 1.7 miles away); Old Belfry (approx. 1.8 miles away); Lexington Ship Memorial (approx. 1.8 miles away); Lexington Minuteman (approx. 1.8 miles away).

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on November 22, 2019.
 This page originally submitted on May 19, 2009, by Bill Coughlin of North Arlington, New Jersey.
-This page has been viewed 789 times since then and 17 times this year.
+This page has been viewed 817 times since then.
 Photos: 1, 2, 3. submitted on May 19, 2009, by Bill Coughlin of North Arlington, New Jersey.